nkohari/nate.io/content/work.md

 {% /work %}

 {% work from="2019" to="2024" job="Staff Software Engineer at Stripe" location="remote from Raleigh, NC" %}
 I was the technical lead of Developer AI, applying generative AI to make it easier for users to integrate with Stripe.
-Among various experiments, I helped build Smartdocs, a chat interface over Stripe's documentation, which was [featured](https://openai.com/customer-stories/stripe) in the GPT4 launch announcement.
+Among various experiments, I helped build SmartDocs, a chat interface over Stripe's documentation, which was [featured](https://openai.com/customer-stories/stripe) in the GPT4 launch announcement.

 Before that, I was the technical lead of the Docs organization, a cross-functional group of engineers, writers, and designers responsible for [Stripe's documentation](https://stripe.com/docs).
-I lead the development of a new platform for Stripe's docs powered by React and [Markdoc](https://markdoc.io), paying down years of technical debt and providing a ~4x speedup over the legacy system.
+I lead a multi-year effort to build a modern infrastructure for Stripe's docs powered by React and [Markdoc](https://markdoc.io), paying down years of technical debt and providing a ~4x speedup over the legacy system.
 {% /work %}

 {% work from="2018" to="2019" job="Senior Software Engineer at Auth0" note="acq.
 Okta" location="remote from Raleigh, NC" %}